Nat1405/newer-nifty/docs/maintenance.rst

 Future Work
 ===========

-- Using a configParser object instead of .json files may be better for configuration files.
+- Update config to use .cfg and a config parser instead of .json files, a la space-telescope